Dr. habil. Martine Robbeets

 1996 M.A. in Japanese Studies, Catholic University Leuven, Belgium.

-2015 onwards: W2 professor and research group leader at the Max Planck Institute for the Science of Human History, Jena
+2015 onwards: W2 research group leader at the Max Planck Institute for the Science of Human History, Jena

 2014-2015: Associate Professor in Japanese Linguistics at Leiden University.